javaf/extra-event/README.md

 which provide a great solution to monitoring something without repeated polling. `Software events` are similar, except that the triggering of the event is performed by software as well.

-`Emitting` an event is similar to *making a function call*, and `listening` is the act of *getting a function call*.
+`Emitting` an event is similar to *making a function call*, and `absorbing` is the act of *getting a function call*.
 How is it different from a function call then?
-Well, with the idea of events, there can be any number of *event listeners*, and as many *types of events* as you like, and they can be added and removed at runtime.
+Well, with the idea of events, there can be any number of *event absorbers*, and as many *types of events* as you like, and they can be added and removed at runtime.
 A more `dynamic form of function call`.